yuanwentian/yuanwentian.github.io/index.md

 ## About me

-Currently, I am an undergraduate research assistant advised by [Prof. Tao Gao](http://www.stat.ucla.edu/~taogao/) in [VCLA](http://vcla.stat.ucla.edu/index.html) lab at UCLA.
-Previously, I was a research assistant at EPIC Lab at Huazhong University of Science and Technology, advised by [Prof. Min Chen](http://mmlab.snu.ac.kr/~mchen/).
-I will receive a B.E. degree from Huazhong University of Science and Technology in June, 2019.
+Currently, I am an undergraduate research assistant advised by [Prof. Tao Gao](http://www.stat.ucla.edu/~taogao/) in [VCLA lab](http://vcla.stat.ucla.edu/index.html) at UCLA.
+Previously, I was a research assistant in EPIC Lab at Huazhong University of Science and Technology, advised by [Prof. Min Chen](http://mmlab.snu.ac.kr/~mchen/).
+I will receive a B.E. degree in Electrical Engineering and Automtion from Huazhong University of Science and Technology in June, 2019.

 Email: yuanwentian@hust.edu.cn

 ## Research interests

-> This is a blockquote following a header.
+> quote
 >
-> When something is important enough, you do it even if the odds are not in your favor.
+>

 I believe **interdisciplinary** and can be inspired by so many fields, but the main idea is to combined robotics and cogsci，robotic manipulatuon is foundamaton to study，human’s intention，suchas Physics-AI. developing self-evolving system，engineer intuition，potentiality and curiousity，such concepts that can develop by themselves.